 Yasmine Mohamed Mohamed Zaki El-Demerdash is a UN Volunteer Reception Coordinator with the United Nations High Commissioner for Refugees (UNHCR) in Egypt.

 Cairo, Egypt: My name is Mohammad Abbas.
 I am a national UN Volunteer in Egypt.
 An accountant for many years, I was really unhappy with my job.
 I wanted out.
 I got my chance in 2014.
 I became a Community Service Intern with the Office of the United Nations High Commissioner for Refugees (UNHCR).
 Interacting with people, guiding them, answering queries were all part of my job.
 In January 2015, I became UN Volunteer Reception Coordinator for UNHCR in Cairo.
-I became the face of UNV.
-I was receiving asylum seekers Syrian and North African.

 Given record levels of youth unemployment, and political and social instability, young people in the Arab Region and around the world need positive role models more than ever.